christiannwamba/jumpstart-react-workshop/README.md

     **What is going on?**

       1. First, we create a `div` with an id `root`
       2. Next, we add a `script` tag to contain our JavaScript code.
-In the JS code, we grab the reference to that div element and pass the reference to a `rootElement` variable (line 3).
+In the JS code, we grab the reference to that div element and pass the reference to a `rootElement` variable.
-      3. We also create a new `h2` DOM element using `createElement` and pass the element to an `element` variable (line 4).
+      3. We also create a new `h2` DOM element using `createElement` and pass the element to an `element` variable.
-      4. On line 5 and 6, we set  text to the new element and a class of container respectively
+      4. We then set  text to the new element and a class of container
-      5. Finally, on line 7, we append the `h2` element we to our root `div` element.
+      5. Finally, we append the `h2` element we to our root `div` element.

     DEMO: https://jsbin.com/pebojug/2/edit?html,js,output